 MSE Course Plan

-You can use the MSE Certificate of Completion as a Course Plan, similar to a “checkout sheet.”
+You can also use the MSE Certificate of Completion to plan your courses.

 Your faculty advisor or Academic Program Manager Mike Bernard can help you with planning your coursework.